jmarcos-cano/compose-to-swarm/README.md

 ```

+> Go to your app (click in your upper link port 500) and see how the app looks like. !

 > Go to your visualizer (click in your upper link port 8080) and see how the services are spread.

 Show current status
 ```bash